 Ultimate List of Easter Eggs

 This is a compilation of all Easter eggs, pop-culture and history references found in the game.
-If you are aware of something not mentioned here, please let me know.
+If you are aware of something not mentioned here, please contact the author of the article.

 Quotes from Developers